jaimevalero/zefiro/README.md

 ## Description
-With this project, you can easily create crews for  crew.ai framework.
+With this project, you can easily create your own crews for crew.ai framework, in a webapp.

 ## Currents crews